christianalfoni/impact/docs/learn/closures.md

 # Closures

-Whenever you change state in a component React will call the component function again and reconcile.
 In the previous example code the component had only one active closure at any time.
-Reconciliation is a fantastic feature of React.
-Because of this you can just use normal JavaScript syntax to create conditions, loops, switches etc. to describe your UI.

-In this code example we have introduced another scope.
+In this code example we are introducing an additional active closure.
 The `increase` function will be re-created when the component reconciles, but the component will always reference the first instance because of `useCallback`.
-The great thing about this is that the reference to `increase` never changes and you can safely pass the function to a nested component and take avantage of `memo` where needed to avoid unnecessary reconciliation.
-The problem though is that the component now operates with two closures at any time.
-The reconciliation closure of the component, and the `useCallback` closure which is created on the first render of the component.
+The great thing about this is that the reference to `increase` never changes and you can safely pass the function to a nested component and take avantage of `memo` to avoid unnecessary reconciliation.
+The problem is the mental overhead we introduce.
+It is very difficult to infer the number of closures a component operates in by reading the code.
+It can also be difficult to resolve bugs due to stale closures.

 <ClientOnly>
  <Playground />